rjainrjain/midterm-project-movie-chatbots/README.md

 ### Collaborating

 Since you will be developing this code in a group, we highly recommend you use a private repository on `Github` and add each other as collaborators.
-Use version control and `git` commands (`commit`, `push`, `pull') to share code.
+Use version control and `git` commands (`commit`, `push`, `pull`) to share code.

 ### Developing